 The Vegetation Quality Assessment (VQA) otherwise known as the habitat hectare assessment method is the standard approach of assessing vegetation quality in Victoria.
 Consistency in the application of the method by assessors is essential to support the delivery of Victoria's native vegetation removal regulations.

-The Department of Environment, Land Water and Planning (DELWP) delivers the VQA competency check accreditation for native vegetation assessors.
-Participants complete both a theory and field-based assessment to demonstrate their ability to conduct a habitat hectare assessment to the DELWP standard.
+The Department of Energy, Environment and Climate Action (DEECA) delivers the Vegetation Quality Assessment (VQA) accreditation for native vegetation assessors through competency check sessions.
+In these sessions participants complete both a theory and field-based assessment to demonstrate their ability to conduct the VQA assessment to the DEECA standard.

-The VQA competency check is aimed at experienced assessors.
-It is not suitable for inexperienced assessors.
-Participants who attend a VQA competency check will have detailed knowledge and experience in conducting habitat hectare assessments.
+The VQA competency check is for assessors already experienced in the method and is not suitable for inexperienced assessors.
+Participants who attend a VQA competency check must have detailed knowledge and experience in conducting VQA assessments and should ensure they have conducted at least 10 practice assessments before attending.

 How to register for your next VQA Competency Check